apacheli/whirlybird/core/gateway/README.md

 ```

 Connect 4 shards with identifiers ranging from 0-3 to the Discord gateway.
-Whirlybird will automatically tell Discord that 4 shards are to connecting:
+whirlybird will automatically tell Discord that 4 shards are to connecting:

 ```ts
 await gateway.connect({